Menu

 Owned By: Town of Hingham

-A 19-acre pond surrounded by woods with a 1-mile walking trail around the perimeter, occasional stone walls, and numerous glacial erratics.
+Hingham’s Triphammer Pond Conservation Area is a 19-acre pond surrounded by woods.
+Features include a 1-mile walking trail around the perimeter, occasional stone walls, and numerous glacial erratics.
+She of the shoreline is suitable for launching canoes and kayaks.
 Try ice skating here in the winter.
 Watch for migrating fish (in the fish ladder) in the spring.
 Links directly to Wompatuck State Park.

 Features